Gustavolando/otHowToChangeBackgroundColorInHTML/README.md

 This is a pretty simple exercise of DOM manipulation.

-I practiced here shadowsCSS variables, CSS active classes and CSS manipulation through JS using getComputedStyle.
+I practiced here CSS variables, CSS active class and CSS manipulation through JS using getComputedStyle.

 A simple and useful HTML, CSS and JS code.